Antique Balance Scales

 How Equal Arm Balance Scales Work

-Equal arm balance scales have been used for thousands of years, as they're the simplest type of scale available.
+Equal arm balance scales have been used for thousands of years.
 The simple design begins with a beam that is balanced at its exact center on a hinged set at right angles to the beam.
 This point is called the fulcrum.
 Equal weighing pans are suspended on each end of the beam.
-The pans are also an equal distance from the fulcrum, which is where the beam's center of gravity's located.
+The pans are also an equal distance from the fulcrum, which is where the beam's center of gravity is located.

 Collecting Antique Scales

-If you're interested in collecting antique balance scales or any other type of antique scale, you should start by visiting the International Society of Antique Scale Collectors.
+If you are interested in collecting antique balance scales or any other type of antique scale, you should start by visiting the International Society of Antique Scale Collectors.
 Here, you can learn about the evolution and history of antique scales, and you can also network with other collectors.
 You can also join this group, which has an annual convention and regional meetings.
-You'll also be notified of upcoming scale auctions and private sales.
+You will also be notified of upcoming scale auctions and private sales.